-USAA also provides deployed members a 15% discount on comprehensive coverage if the vehicle is stored within a military base.
+USAA also provides deployed members with a 15% discount on comprehensive coverage if the insured’s vehicle is stored on a military base.
 This further reduces the rates by 60%.
-With the right selection of coverages and discounts, you could potentially pay a lot less than the annual average of $1,053.
+So, with the right selection of coverage and discounts, you could potentially pay a lot less than the annual average of $1,053.

 One of the best things about GEICO is their discounts for military personnel.
 Whether you are an active-duty member or a retired veteran, they offer a 15% discount on car insurance rates.
 Federal employees or retired military who’ve held federal jobs also benefit from discounts on their monthly premiums.